saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

     *   **Search & Filter:** The library provides robust search functionality, allowing users to find specific analyses by video title, creator name, or keywords.
     *   **Visual Context:** Each entry in the library displays the YouTube video's thumbnail, title, and creator name for quick identification.
     *   **Direct Chat Initiation:** From any blog post detail page, users can directly initiate a conversation with the AI, pre-loading the chat with the context of that specific video analysis.
+    *   **Library Copilot:** An AI assistant is available in both the main "Analysis Library" and "My Analyses" pages to help users find specific video analyses based on their queries, providing clickable Markdown links to relevant blog posts.

 ### 2.4.
 Context-Aware Conversational AI
-*   **Interactive Q&A:** After a video analysis, or when loading a saved analysis from the library, users can engage in a chat with SentiVibe AI to ask follow-up questions about the video, its comments, or related topics.
+*   **Interactive Q&A (Dialog-based):** After a video analysis, or when loading a saved analysis from the library, users can engage in a chat with SentiVibe AI to ask follow-up questions about the video, its comments, or related topics.
+This chat now occurs within a **pop-up dialog interface**, providing a consistent experience across the application.
 *   **Customizable AI Persona:** Users can select from various AI personas (e.g., Friendly Assistant, Therapist, Storyteller, Motivational Coach, Argumentative) to tailor the AI's tone and conversational style to their preference.
 *   **Adjustable Response Length:** Users have explicit control over the AI's response verbosity, choosing between concise, standard, or detailed answers.
 *   **Multi-Source Intelligence:** The AI intelligently synthesizes information from: